 Inventories - Items purchased for future use are recorded as inventory and charged to expenditure accounts when requisitioned for use.
+The Academy had no inventory as of June 30, 2017.

 Capital Assets - The costs of normal maintenance and repairs that do not add to the value of the asset or materially extend asset lives are not capitalized.
 Improvements are capitalized and depreciated over the remaining useful lives of the related fixed assets.
 The Academy's policy is to capitalize assets with a cost that equals or exceeds \$5,000.